 Example: Under Tab Medium, the 7 GB Unlimited Canada Talk & Text plan is $75 – Under Tab Large and Tab Extra Large it’s $100 per month.

-Connect online to ensure you save the $30 connection fee, its $0 if you do order your sim card online
+Connect online to ensure you save the $30 connection fee, it’s $0 if you do order your sim card online.

 Koodo is pushing the self-serve model and charges fees if you ask their customer service personnel over the phone to make the changes for you.
+But be sure you won’t regret it, because it is far from poor customer service, and you can get your questions answered anytime.

 Make sure you’re comfortable with a self-serve carrier and making changes online yourself, otherwise the savings you get on plans are eaten back up through fees like this.